 Racers sharing room with family or friends in a hotel type arrangement.
 Racer must make reservation and payment.

-Pairs There is no pairs category.
+Pairs There is no pairs division.
 The NSBR recognizes no competitive advantage to committing to riding with someone or choosing to share sleeping accommodations.
 There are many miles along the route good for riding side by side.
 Racers must separate themselves before the finish...this is a race.

 Riding with or near another can be difficult because drafting is cheating.
 And dangerous because cars may only see the back rider.
 When riding single file riders must keep a minimum of 3 bike lengths between them to avoid drafting.
 The danger of riding near another is cars not seeing the front rider.
 Or it's that drivers just can't maneuver passing one bike, moving back into the lane, and quickly passing another bike with oncoming traffic.
 Consider the perspective of the driver.
 Sometimes, in a particular situation such as a hill or turn, it might be the best choice to go ahead and draft for safety thereby making 2 bikes one object for the car to pass.
 Report, in writing, the amount of time drafting and with whom you drafted.